mmkal/artifact.ci/README.md

 <!-- codegen:start {preset: custom, source: ./scripts/codegen.js, export: generateReadme} -->
 # artifact.ci

+View your GitHub artifacts in the browser.

-## What is this?
+## How

-A GitHub App that provides browsable links for artifacts uploaded during GitHub Actions workflow runs.
+artifact.ci is a GitHub App that provides browsable links for artifacts uploaded during GitHub Actions workflow runs.

+View test reports, code coverage, PDFs, images, and more, directly in your browser.
+No more downloading and unzipping.

-It's a small tool which solves a [specific shortcoming of GitHub Actions](https://github.com/actions/upload-artifact/issues/14).
+It's a small tool which solves a specific, hopefully temporary, [shortcoming of GitHub Actions](https://github.com/actions/upload-artifact/issues/14).
 To use it, all you need to do is install the app.
 Then use `actions/upload-artifact` as normal in your workflow.
 It will add a link to view any artifacts uploaded via GitHub checks.

 Docs and install instructions on [artifact.ci](https://artifact.ci).